It would be nice to know what that oddly shaped trap bar weighs so you can keep an accurate log of your training.

 Keep in mind that Rogue’s trap bars are kind of old-school and unique nowadays.
 Let’s look at another couple examples.

+On the lighter end, see Titan’s trap bar at 44 lbs.
+Other companies sell one that’s virtually identical to it, with small differences in measurements.
 As you can see, they use round tubing throughout, not the 1.5″ square tubing that Rogue does.

 Is It a Deadlift Bar or Squat Bar?